JonasMok/time_series_patient_numbers_ex/README.md

 Is there any pattern in the daily number of patients at a local walk-in centre?

-We can plot a graph to get the first impression and make some basic statistics.
+We can start plotting a graph and making some basic statistics to figure out which kind of dataset we are working.
 ```
 #Import the file to R including the correct path where you save the file
 TimeSeries_example <- read_excel("TimeSeries_example.xlsx")